jcgonzalezb/holberton-system_engineering-devops/0x1A-application_server/README.md

-# Application server for Airbnb
+# Nginx - Application server for Airbnb

 ## Description of the files inside this folder: